Dariuszb94/Lux-cars/README.md

 # Car dealer app

-The App lets you search for cars, saving favourites and calculate loans.
+The App lets you search for cars, saving favourites and calculate loans

 ## Table of contents